 Galenband enables Rhythm Monitoring

 Irish startup Galenband develops a wearable wristband for continuous heart rhythm monitoring.
 The device is equipped with sensors that collect biometric data about the patient, such as heart cycle interval, heart rate variability, inferred respiratory rate, sleep quality, and more.
-It then leverages AI for analyzing gathered data to identify potential indications of silent atrial fibrillation.
+It then leverages AI to analyze gathered data to identify potential indications of silent atrial fibrillation.
 This allows clinicians to take corrective steps at an early stage.

 5. Smart Clothing

 Smart clothing or electronic textiles embed sensor, electronic, and connectivity technologies to provide additional functionality beyond their traditional counterparts.
-This makes it more convenient and portable for wearers as they mitigate separate devices.
+This makes it more convenient and portable for wearers as it mitigates separate devices.
 Smart clothing finds application in monitoring vital signs such as heart rate and breathing patterns.
 It also sends this data to healthcare professionals.
 In the industrial context, smart clothing tracks the movement of workers, monitors their safety, and provides them with relevant on-site information.
 Further, some smart clothing also alerts emergency contacts in case of accidents or sends out distress signals.

-Goldilocks Suit advances Baby Monitoring
+Goldilocks Suit offers a Wearable Suit for Baby Monitoring

 Australian startup Goldilocks Suit offers a wearable suit to provide real-time information about newborns.
 It tracks the baby’s vital information such as sleep, breathing, feeding, and core temperature patterns.
 The suit’s companion app then offers personalized insights and alerts about the baby’s well-being.
 Moreover, the startup’s solution provides an economical alternative to buying several devices to monitor different parameters.